sagarbhusal0/openroutertelegrambot/README.md

 # AI Model List

-This document contains a list of various AI models along with brief descriptions.
+This Telegram Open Router contains a list of various AI models along with brief descriptions.
 Each model is numbered for easy reference.

 ## AI Models